One of the most valuable things you can do for your business is to find out what your customers want.

 Today, thanks to email and websites, it’s easier than ever to get feedback from potential customers and loyal clients.

 Feedback allows companies to add new lines of products they didn’t realize their clients wanted or correct mistakes they never knew they were making.

 When it comes to learning about what people want, I always think back to my 12th grade school festival.

 Each club had to set up a stall and sell one item.
-I can’t remember what was available, but if my memory serves me correctly, there were stands selling hot dogs, hamburgers, pizza, cotton candy, ice-cream, thai food (as I attended the International School of Bangkok) and a few game booths.
+I can’t remember what was available, but if my memory serves me correctly, there were stands selling hot dogs, hamburgers, pizza, cotton candy, ice-cream, Thai food (as I attended the International School of Bangkok) and a few game booths.
 Our club decided to sell water.
 As you might imagine, I was less than thrilled to hear this.
 After all, how exciting can selling water be?